Dankinations/custom-run-ui/README.md

 - CRU is not heavily tested, so if any issues pop up, please report them!

 ### Ease of use:
-If you wanna CRU easier, i recommend using [url=https://github.com/AutoHotkey/AutoHotkey/releases]AutoHotKey[/url].
+If you wanna CRU easier, i recommend using [AutoHotKey](https://github.com/AutoHotkey/AutoHotkey/releases)

+here's a script that should work
+#r::Run "PATH/TO/CRU"